Minijump/Squirrel/README.md

 ### Feature ideas
 * Odoo module; ease imports ?
 * 'Dynamic' data source: sync before running the pipeline.
-List of dynamics in project settings
+List of dynamics in project settings + sync file source?
 * Give a way to secure credentials?
 * Great-expectation unit tests
 * Export as jupyter notebook + Make folder runnable as-is outside the app (create a main.py file to run?
 That would sync all sources,...)???